kibook/s1kd-tools/s1kd-instance/README.md

 Remove unused applicability annotations and simplify/remove unused applicability statements.

 -Y &lt;text&gt;
-Set the applicability for the whole data module using the user-definied applicability values, using text as the new display text.
+Set the applicability for the whole data module using the user-defined applicability values, using text as the new display text.

 -C &lt;comment&gt;
 Add an XML comment to the top of the data module instance.
 Useful as another way of identifying a data module as an instance aside from the source data module address or extended data module code, or giving additional information about a particular instance.